fkooman/php-oauth-as/docs/eduPersonEntitlementInLDAP.md

     $ ldapmodify -W -H ldap://localhost -D 'cn=Directory Manager' < add_eduPersonEntitlement.ldif

-The `urn:x-oauth:entitlement:applications` entitlement will make it possible for this user to manage the OAuth client registrations using the API.
+The `http://php-oauth.net/entitlement/manage` entitlement will make it possible for this user to manage the OAuth client registrations using the API.